Rock Climbers

 Because all climbers share that motivation, our massage service protocols are tailor-made for you!
 We are not a spa massage type clinic.
 In most massage experiences, you the client are entirely passive, save for the once-an-hour turnover on the table.
 With our protocols, you are an active participant throughout the process.
 Let me repeat this because it is important:

-you must be an active participant in your own recovery, muscle retraining, and restrengthening.
+When you become a patient at MBM,you must be an active participant in your own recovery, muscle retraining, and restrengthening.

 If you do not wish to participate in or do not follow our post-appointment regimens,